btaba/blog/_posts/2018-05-15-recursive-context-managers.md

 {% endhighlight %}

 Boom!
-All we have to do was open files in a list on line 8, and then close them on line 12.
+All we had to do was open files in a list on line 8, and then close them on line 12.

 And now to use it: